MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_buildpagingbuffer_operation.md

 ### -field DXGK_OPERATION_INIT_CONTEXT_RESOURCE

 Perform an context initialization operation for a GPU context or device-specific context.
 This value is supported beginning with Windows 8.

-<div class="alert"><b>Note</b>  The display miniport driver allocates context resources by calling <a href="/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkcb_createcontextallocation">DxgkCbCreateContextAllocation</a>.</div>
+The display miniport driver allocates context resources by calling [**DxgkCbCreateContextAllocation**](nc-d3dkmddi-dxgkcb_createcontextallocation.md).
-<div> </div>

 ### -field DXGK_OPERATION_UPDATE_PAGE_TABLE